AndrewstheBuilder/Leet-Code-Intuitions/Intervals.md

             p2+=1
     return overlaps

-# Chat GPT Implementation which I verified works by looking at drawing
+# Chat GPT Implementation which I verified works by looking at drawing of intervals
 # More efficient comparison of overlap
 # the pointer movement is more efficient by moving both pointers forward if the intervals end at the same time.
 from typing import List